-I found the environment, onboard of the Emirates Boeing 777, in the economy cabin, very pleasant.
+I found the economy cabin in the Emirates Boeing 777 very pleasant.
 It has been my best experience so far if I compare it to my previous flights to Australia.
 This Boeing 777 is built with a unique technology that allows the utmost comfort on board for long flight hauls.
 The Emirates planes seating is also the best among all the airline companies I have flown with.

 What I liked most about my Emirates Flight Economy Class

-From when I started my research online to when I made my emirates flight booking, it has been straightforward to use the Emirates Website.
+When I started my research online when I made my emirates flight booking, it has been straightforward to use the Emirates Website.
 For the administrative work, I would rate Emirates with a 9, out of 10 scores.
 The Emirates crew onboard helped offer a friendly, multilingual service.

 What I liked less of my Emirates Flight

 I am quite happy with my Emirates Flights, but one thing could have been better, we had to wait a long time to get out of the plane and from the bus to the airport arrival in Dubai.

 It took almost an hour, but this is something due to the high traffic.
 Dubai Airport is one of the world’s largest airports, with the highest air traffic and delays are not unusual, so be prepared for this.

 Emirates meals options on board of planes

 One more thing that I don’t particularly like about Emirates is their meals options offer.
 All meal comes with either meat or fish, but no vegetarian meal is available as a standard meal.
 You need to order a special meal if you want something meat-free.
 Among their special meals, the vegetarian offers let much to desire, to my knowledge.